The New Vic Project

 McGill’s new complex will be built for connection and exchange between academics, students, and staff.
 Open, connected, and purposeful — it will serve the university community while inviting partners, community groups, and citizens to share in the physical and intellectual vibrancy of the site.

-Classic patient wards and medical facilities will be reimagined and completely reinvented into a vibrant space – creating opportunities for creative collisions and greater innovation.
+Classic patient wards and medical facilities will be reimagined and completely reinvented into a dynamic space – creating opportunities for creative collisions and greater innovation.

 A model of urban integration, the completed project will honour the famed 19th century landscape architect Frederick Law Olmsted and his vision for the mountain as being the “green lungs of the city.”
 Did you know?
 The creation of Mount Royal Park began in the 1870s, when Frederick Law Olmsted, also responsible for New York City’s Central Park, was commissioned to design it.
 The guiding principles he established are still relevant for today’s transformation of the site and speak to the importance of planning for the long term, respecting the “genius loci” (spirit of the place), prioritizing access for all and providing “leisure and well-being for city dwellers.”